 18. White Painted Vintage Chairs

-Many folks need extra seating at home around the holidays as they entertain family and friends.
-So why not shop your basement, garage, or local thrift shops for stools and castoff chairs that may be transformed with a few coats of the white stuff?
-You may remember that eons ago, I painted an ugly brown upholstered Louis-style arm chair white…including the fabric.
-While that chair now serves as a perch for bath towels and as a decor element, it would be perfect stacked with gifts in a French Nordic Christmas decorated room.
+You may recall that eons ago, I painted an ugly brown upholstered Louis-style arm chair white…including the fabric.
+While that chair serves as a perch for bath towels and decor, it would also be perfect laden with gifts in a French Nordic Christmas decorated room.

 19. Treat a Table in the Entry as a Mantel